Cuticle Oil Substitute: Unexpected DIY Solutions for Healthy Nails

 Is it possible to use plain Vaseline as a budget-friendly option for cuticle care?

-Yes, plain Vaseline (petroleum jelly) can be used as a budget-friendly option for cuticle care.
 While it may not provide the same benefits as specialized cuticle oils, it is incredibly moisturizing and can help to soften and hydrate your cuticles.

 Simply apply a small amount on your cuticles and massage it in gently for best results.